Author: Sophia

 To learn more about ProspHire and the opportunities to improve HRA engagement please contact us.
 We are happy to help advise, define and execute successful, leading-edge strategies and solutions.

-Ohio Department of Medicaid calls for Exclusive Alignment through Next Generation MyCare Program
+Ohio Medicaid Seeks Exclusive Alignment in Next Gen MyCare Program

 The Ohio Department of Medicaid (ODM) has recently initiated a significant shift in its Medicaid delivery model by inviting Managed Care Organizations (MCOs) to respond to the Next Generation MyCare Request for Applications (RFA).
 This new model aims to enhance care coordination and streamline health plan navigation through CMS-approved Fully Integrated Dual Eligible Special Needs Plans (FIDE SNPs).
 The phased implementation of the MyCare Ohio program will see the selection of no more than four MCOs to deliver these integrated services.